 Through risky financial innovations, the financial system as a whole, made up of banks and financial investors, is able to create fictitious wealth and to capture an increased share of national income or of real wealth.
-As an UNCTAD report (2009, p.
-XII) signaled, "Too many agents were trying to squeeze double-digit returns from an economic system that grows only in the lower single-digit range".
+As an UNCTAD report (2009: XII) signaled, "Too many agents were trying to squeeze double-digit returns from an economic system that grows only in the lower single-digit range".
 Financial wealth gained autonomy from production.
 As Figure 1 shows, between 1980 and 2007 financial assets grew around four times more than real wealth - the growth of GDP.
 Thus, financialization is not just one of these ugly names invented by left-wing economists to characterize blurred realities.
-It is the process, legitimized by neoliberalism, through which the financial wealth.
+It is the process, legitimized by neoliberalism, through which the financial system, which is not just capitalist but also professional, creates artificial financial wealth.
 But more, it is also the process through which the rentiers associated with professionals in the finance industry gain control over a substantial part of the economic surplus that society produces - and income is concentrated in the richest one or two percent of the population.

-Figure 2: Proportion of countries with a bwanking crisis, 1900-2008, weighted by share in world income
+Figure 2: Proportion of countries with a banking crisis, 1900-2008, weighted by share in world income

-Sources: Reinhart and Rogoff (2008, p.
-6).
-Notes: Sample size includes all 66 countries listed in Table A1 [of the source cited] that were independent states in the given year.
-Three sets of GDP weights are used, 1913 weights for the period 1800-1913, 1990 for the period 1914-1990, and finally 2003 weights for the period 1991-2006.
-The entries for 2007-2008 list crises in Austria, Belgium, Germany, Hungary, Japan, the Netherlands, Spain, the United Kingdom and the United States.
+Sources: Reinhart and Rogoff (2008: 6).
+Notes: Sample size includes all 66 countries listed in TableA1 [of the source cited] that were independent states in the given year.
+Three sets of GDP weights are used, 1913 weights for the period 1800-1913, 1990 for the period 1914-90, and finally 2003 weights for the period 1991-2006.
+The entries for 2007-8 list crises in Austria, Belgium, Germany, Hungary, Japan, the Netherlands, Spain, the United Kingdom and the United States.
 The figure shows a three-year moving average.